amqp-node/amqplib/doc/channel_api.md

 in that most operations (and thereby most errors) are scoped to channels.

-The constructor is not exported from the module; obtain an open `Channel` by opening a connection (`connect()` above) and calling `#createChannel`.
+The constructor is exported from the module as an extension point.
+When using the client library in an application, obtain an open `Channel` by opening a connection (`connect()` above) and calling `#createChannel`.